-This plate was the occasion of a particularly telling pre-publication exchange between the bookseller, Todd of York, Francis Cholmeley and Cotman in which the artist was advised against such obscure subject matter.
+This plate was the occasion of a particularly telling pre-publication exchange between the bookseller, Todd of York, Francis Cholmeley and Cotman.
+Cholmeley related that Todd ‘said his subscribers did not like the view of Duncombe Park because it might have been anywhere.
+Two-thirds of mankind, you know, mind more what is represented than how it is done.’
 Todd and Cholmeley seem not to have been quite fully aware of how distinct a part of the artist’s mission such obscurity actually was.
-He had already balanced the series with some crowd-pleasers such as Croyland, Howden and Kirkstall, but the obscure subjects such as this or the previous plate, Beeston Priory, let alone South Birlingham and Braiseworth, together with the obscure subject selections at familiar pleasers such as Rievaulx and Kirkham are clearly a deliberate stratagem.
-As he says in the printed list of subject of the 1811 edition, the order is intended to show his intentions.
+He balanced the series with some crowd-pleasers such as Croyland, Howden and Kirkstall, but the obscure subjects such as this or the previous plate, Beeston Priory, let alone South Burlingham and Braiseworth, together with the obscure subject selections at familiar sites such as Rievaulx and Kirkham are clearly a deliberate stratagem.
+As he says in the printed list of subjects in the 1811 edition, the order is intended to show his intentions.
 The five smaller plates are the first five in the published order, and each seems to present a vignette meditation on, or even a manifesto of, his adopted artistic positions and values.

 A graphite drawing made for Cotman’s teaching portfolios survives at Norwich Castle Museum (NWHCM : 1951.235.463 : F).
 It follows the etching, but varies in detail, and in close focus is everywhere less sensitive or intelligent.
 Cotman made many such drawings for his students to copy.
 He made a first series in 1809, and added to it at various times, especially in the early 1820s and again in the later 1830s.
 These drawings are a notoriously difficult area in Cotman studies, for in the 1830s he was assisted in making these by various family members, especially his sons Miles Edmund and John Joseph.
 So there are serious issues enough in determining what work might be autograph, and what by the sons, but there is also the additional complication that all the compositions are likely to have been copied by pupils, and sometimes with considerable ability.
 The Norwich drawing, however, is finely rendered, and would count as a creditable performance, even if by one of the sons.